HenrikHaalandDev/Bedriftsnettverk_VG2/README.md

   - **ClientPC-04**: ``macOS``

 ### 3.2 Pysical infrastructure
-After making the virtual infrastrucutre I will be creating the exact same infrastrucutre just pysically **IF I HAVE TIME**.
-For extra safety measures I will be doing every big change on the VMs so I dont mess anything up on the pysical machines.
+After making the virtual infrastructure I will be creating the exact same infrastructure just pysically **IF I HAVE TIME**.
+For extra safety measures I will be doing every big change on the VMs so I don't mess anything up on the physical machines.
-- ``1 Firwall`` with ``OPENsense``. **This will be a VM.**
+- ``1 Firewall`` with ``OPENsense``. **This will be a VM.**
 - ``2 Servers`` with ``Windows Server 2022``.
   - **SRV-01**: ``Primary server``, ``AD DS``, ``DNS`` & ``DHCP``
   - **SRV-02**:``Secondary server (backup server)``, ``AD DS`` & ``DNS``